Freemasonry in Croatia: During Napoleon's rule (1806–1813)

 During the establishment of the Illyrian provinces under the rule of Napoleon, prominent associates of the French authorities that came to Croatia were proving involved in the elite of the First French Empire by their membership in several lodges that have been established with important military garrisons that arrived to Croatia.
 The first lodge in the Illyrian provinces named Eugen Napoleon was founded in Zadar in 1806, and in 1808 they published Rules of the Lodge in 600 copies.
 In the following years lodges in Split (1806), Kotor (1807), Dubrovnik (1808), Šibenik (1809), Rijeka (1809) and Karlovac (1809) were established.

 During the Austro-Hungarian Empire (1814–1918)

 After the departure of the French army, the Masonic Lodges were closed again.
 In 1872 one Masonic lodge was founded in Sisak but it was closed working shortly afterwards, in 1885.
 A lodge with 6 Freemasons was established in Zagreb in 1892.

 During Kingdom of Yugoslavia (1919–1940)

-After the collapse of the Austro-Hungarian Empire, Croatia, then a possession of Hungary, was offered to the King of Serbia – the Karadjordjevic Royal Dynasty, as spoils of war.
-The Croatian Sabor representatives, encouraged by Masonic principles of unity and solidarity of all men, urged the Serbs to establish a common state rather than annex Croatia.
 Royal Yugoslavia was tolerant of Freemasonry.
 It developed under the patronage of the Regular Grand Lodge of Serbia who had good relations with the state authorities in Belgrade, and close contacts with the King of the Kingdom of Yugoslavia.
 The Central Lodge of the new state was the Grand Lodge of Yugoslavia.